 Like elsewhere in America, most people in Fredericksburg use a private automobile to get to work.
 But notably, a substantial number of Fredericksburg‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The citizens of Fredericksburg are very well educated compared to the average community in the nation: 37.71% of adults in Fredericksburg have a bachelor's degree or even advanced degree.
+The citizens of Fredericksburg are among the most well-educated in the nation: 42.07% of adults in Fredericksburg have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 Fredericksburg is an extremely ethnically-diverse city.
 The people who call Fredericksburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fredericksburg residents report their race to be White, followed by Black or African-American.
 Fredericksburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.80% of the city’s residents.
-Important ancestries of people in Fredericksburg include German, English, Italian, and French .
+People of Hispanic or Latino origin account for 10.76% of the city’s residents.
+Important ancestries of people in Fredericksburg include German, English, Irish, Italian, and French.

 The most common language spoken in Fredericksburg is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Arabic.